S Corp filing: Tax information small business owners need to know

 Block Advisors is here to help with filing S Corporation taxes

 If you’re still evaluating your options, schedule time with a Block Advisors small business certified tax pro.
 A Block Advisors expert can help you learn more about how changing your business structure may impact your tax situation.
 Already have an S Corp?
 Schedule a meeting with a tax pro to confirm you’re checking off all of the S Corp tax requirements.
-We can help you ensure you’re getting every tax credit and deduction that you qualify for.
+We can ensure you get every tax credit and deduction you qualify for.

 This article is for informational purposes only.
 The content may not constitute the most up-to-date information and should not be construed as legal advice.